fomichev/pycryptobox/README.md

 Extending / Adding new login (includes)
 ---------------------------------------
 I think it's pretty straightforward.
-You can use aforesaid bookmarklet on your target site.
+You can use aforesaid `form` bookmarklet on your target site.
 The only caveat is that it can have multiple forms on one page, so watch out and select the one you need (don't copy leading `[` and trailing `]`, JSON data should start with `{` and end with `}`).
 Afterwards, look through the JSON and place `@name@` and `@password@` into appropriate